 Fix #3 – Close unnecessary programs

-The game freezing and stuttering issues commonly occurs when you’re running multiple applications on your PC at once.
+The game freezing and stuttering issues commonly occur when you’re running multiple applications on your PC at once.
 It’s probable that your computer doesn’t have enough power or memory to support them all.
 So you should close and exit all unnecessary programs in the background while gaming.

 Here’s what you need to do: